Island Hospital: History

 Island Hospital was founded in 1996, with the construction of the hospital eventually taking a mere 10 months.

 In 2017, the Penang state government announced plans to build an extension to the existing facility, named Island Medical City, at Peel Avenue.
 Upon completion, the project is expected to expand the hospital's capacity to 1000 beds.
-Planned facilities also include a healthcare traveller hotel and medical suites.
+Planned facilities also include a healthcare traveler hotel and medical suites.
+In 2024, the hospital was purchased by Malaysian conglomerate IHH Healthcare.

-After 5 years, Island Hospital’s new wing which is Peel Wing opened its doors for operations in 2022.
-With 14 Operating Theatres and an expanded capacity of another 300 beds, the hospital is now the first 600-bed private hospital in Penang, equipped with the latest infrastructure and talented healthcare professionals to provide a range of medical and surgical services to its patients.

-Currently the top medical tourism hospital in Malaysia, Island Hospital has clinched several awards over the years and in 2022, has been given a full 4-year accreditation from the Australian Council on Healthcare Standards (ACHS), in recognition of its commitment to deliver the highest quality in healthcare to its patients, based on the international standards of assessment.